Baerthe/dads-mmo-lab/HOWTO-WINDOWS-WSL2.md

 wsl --install
 ```

 Windows will install WSL2 and Ubuntu automatically.
 This takes about 5 minutes.

-> If you see an error saying WSL is already installed,
-> skip to Step 3.
+> If you see a message saying WSL is already installed, skip to Step 3.

 ---